Big Stone Lake: Description

 The lake covers 12610 acre, stretching 26 mi from end to end and averaging around 1 mi wide.
 At an elevation of 965 ft, it is South Dakota's lowest point.
 Big Stone Lake is the source of the Minnesota River, which flows 332 mi to the Mississippi River.

 Flow from the lake to the Minnesota River is regulated by the Big Stone Lake Dam, built in 1937 at the lake's southern end.
 Although modest, the dam controls a maximum capacity of 205,000 acre-feet.
 It is owned and operated by the state of Minnesota.

-The lake is fed by the Little Minnesota River at its north end, which flows through the Traverse Gap.
-Big Stone was formed at the end of the last ice age when glacial Lake Agassiz drained through the gap into Glacial River Warren.
+At its north end, the lake is fed by the Little Minnesota River, which flows through the Traverse Gap.
+Big Stone was formed at the end of the last ice age, when glacial Lake Agassiz drained through the gap into Glacial River Warren.
 The valley of that river now holds Big Stone Lake.
 The lake is shown on the 1757 edition of Mitchell Map as "L. Tinton", referring to the Lakota people, also known as Tetonwan ("dwellers of the prairie").
 Big Stone Lake was named for nearby rock outcroppings.

 Two state parks are at the lake: Big Stone Lake State Park in Minnesota and Hartford Beach State Park in South Dakota.
-They provide picnic, boat launching, trail, and camping facilities.
+They have picnic, boat launching, trail, and camping facilities.
 An educational center is part of the Minnesota park.
 Several vacation resorts are along the shores of Big Stone Lake as well.
 Visitors are attracted to the lake especially for its fishing: walleye, northern pike, and bluegills are all popular game fish with anglers, and the lake contains over 30 other species.
 There are 12 public accesses for fishing use.
 The lake is stocked every two years with 7,000,000 walleye fry.

-The communities of Ortonville, Minnesota, and Big Stone City, South Dakota, are at the lake's southern tip; Browns Valley, Minnesota, is at the northern tip.
+The communities of Ortonville, Minnesota, and Big Stone City, South Dakota, are at the lake's southern tip.
+Browns Valley, Minnesota, is at the northern tip.